 Medical power of attorney: vital in incapacitation

-When you do not have a medical power of attorney in place and you are incapacitated yet otherwise in need of medical care, Texas law has a plan as far as who will make decisions regarding your medical well-being.
-The first person who would be in line to make decisions on your behalf would be a spouse, then an adult child if one child is nominated by all your adult children to be the decision maker, and if not then most of your adult children in agreement on an issue.
+When you do not have a medical power of attorney in place and you are incapacitated but need medical care, Texas law provides a plan for who will make decisions regarding your medical well-being.
+The first person in line to make decisions on your behalf is your spouse.
+If you do not have a spouse, an adult child can step in if all your adult children nominate one child as the decision-maker.
+If no single child is nominated, then most of your adult children must agree on the issue.
 After that parents, relatives, or the medical provider himself can make decisions for you.

 Medical decision-making without close family

 For anyone who does not have close family to consult with or otherwise does not want certain people making medical decisions on their behalf, this reality should be a major wake-up call.
-Keep in mind that if you are not married and in a significant other/partner situation, the law does not allow you to make decisions on behalf of your loved one.
-You can be bypassed in favor of your significant other’s adult children or another family member.
-If you intend to remain in a situation like this, then you should consider speaking to your partner about either getting married or otherwise entering into a medical power of attorney to protect yourselves from a situation like this.
+Remember that if you are not married and are in a significant other or partner situation, the law does not grant you the authority to make decisions for your loved one.
+In this case, the law may allow your significant other’s adult children or another family member to make those decisions instead.
+If you plan to stay in this type of relationship, consider discussing the possibility of marriage or creating a medical power of attorney with your partner to protect yourselves from this situation.

 What is the process like to get a medical power of attorney?

-The main function of a medical power of attorney is to be able to name a person to make health care related decisions on your behalf if you become incapacitated.
+The main function of a medical power of attorney is to be able to name a person to make healthcare-related decisions on your behalf if you become incapacitated.
 It would be a helpless feeling to know that you cannot communicate your desires for care to anyone while people must make assumptions about which care you would like.
-Some medical providers will provide you with paperwork that can be filled out to undergo a medical procedure of some sort.
+Some medical providers will give you paperwork to fill out before undergoing a medical procedure.
 Before you have a surgical procedure done you can investigate whether the provider or surgical facility will have a medical power of attorney form ready for your signature.

-An estate planning attorney, such as those with the Law Office of Bryan Fagan, can help you to create a medical power of attorney form, as well.
-You can specify what limitations there are on the person who is named as your agent within the medical power of attorney document.
+An estate planning attorney, such as those with the Law Office of Bryan Fagan, can help you create a medical power of attorney form, as well.
+You can specify the limitations on the person you name as your agent in the medical power of attorney document.
 Keep in mind that it is not impossible to conceive of a situation where the agent you name in eh power of attorney documents could pass away before you or otherwise be unable to perform the duties specified for them within your final decree of divorce.
 Therefore, you can and should name a backup.

 Keep in mind that you can go online and create a power of attorney via a template or website.
 However, bear in mind that some of these forms are invalid or otherwise not helpful.
 You may never know who drafted these forms.
 In this day and age, it could be a computer who drafted them without anyone being able to hold the computer or a real person responsible.